The library's blog can be found at

 Corrections are always welcome!

-Pride is taken in accuracy, but with a data-heavy project like this occasional errors are inevitable particularly regarding ethnicity.
+Pride is taken in accuracy, but with a data-heavy project like this occasional errors are inevitable particularly regarding ethnicity, heritage and the anglicisation of names.
 If you see something that isn't right please contact the library at the email address found .

-• To fellow editors for aggregating so much data, and without whose contributions significant parts of this project would have been
+• To fellow editors past and present for aggregating so much data, and without whose contributions significant parts of this project would

 “All that is not given is lost.”

-Currently based in Hua Hin, Thailand, the Big Sky Library is a private library of speculative fiction from and about Asia and the Asian diaspora.
+The Big Sky Library is being developed on an ongoing basis as a bibliographic resource for all speculative fiction available in English from and about Asia and the Asian diaspora.

-The library currently holds over 1,500 titles in English.
-It functions as a private library, however it is accessible for research purposes and enquiries and visitors are always welcome.
+Based in Liverpool, England, the library currently holds well over 1,500 titles.
+While it functions as a private collection, it is accessible for research purposes and are always welcome.